Kathleen McGee: Stand-up comedy

 She was a regular columnist for Canadian magazine BeatRoute in 2015-16, writing the series Been There Done That: Questionable Advice From a Comedian.

 In 2016, she was a headliner in the touring show Rape Is Real and Everywhere, in which all the comedians were also survivors of sexual abuse.

-She has been a guest panelist twice on the CBC Radio comedy series The Debaters.
+She was a guest panellist twice on the CBC Radio comedy series The Debaters.

 Albums

 McGee's Stand Up!
 Records debut Deliciously Vulgar, was released in 2019.
 Reviewer Richard Lanoie of The Serious Comedy Site called the album "clever, explicit, and extremely funny," and said he felt that McGee's likeable charm helped make her more intense material palatable and funny.

 Podcasts

-Since 2019, she has co-hosted The Dead Baby Bear Podcast with Canadian comic Sean Lecomber.
+From 2019, she co-hosted The Dead Baby Bear Podcast with Canadian comic Sean Lecomber.
 Previously, she hosted Kathleen McGee is a Hot Mess, which ran for 89 episodes and ended in 2018.